 - Heat oven to 375 degrees F and line a sheet pan with aluminum foil.
 Spread 1/2 tablespoon olive oil on the foil, then place the tomato slices in a single layer onto the pan.
 Drizzle with another 1/2 tablespoon olive oil and sprinkle with salt and pepper.
 Roast in the preheated oven for 30-35 minutes or until tomatoes are tender, slightly shriveled, and starting to brown at the edges.

 - When the tomatoes are nearly done, heat the remaining 2 tablespoons of olive oil along with the butter in a large pot over medium-low heat.
 Add the onions and sauté until translucent, about 5 minutes.
 Add the garlic and red pepper flakes, then sauté for another minute or until fragrant.

 - Sprinkle in the flour and stir.
 Cook for 1 minute, then whisk in the chicken and vegetable broths.
 Turn the heat up to medium, whisking constantly until the liquid starts to thicken.

-- Once the liquid is boiling, reduce the heat and simmer.
+- Once the liquid is boiling and starting to thicken, reduce the heat and simmer.
 Throw in the roasted tomatoes with their juices, the paprika, and the milk.
 Blend with an immersion blender (or in batches in a countertop blender) until smooth.
 Continue to simmer in the pot over low heat for 10 minutes, stirring occasionally.